 Busting 6 Car Insurance Fallacies in the UAE

-There are many blogs and articles out there on the interweb discussing and constantly dissecting car insurance in the UAE.
+There are many blogs and articles out there on the inter web discussing and constantly dissecting car insurance in the UAE.
 They expound on topics of general awareness, as well as complicated procedures.
 However, there are still some car insurance fallacies that surface in our customer queries.
 Confusions about what exactly is included in their policies.
 A misunderstanding of what they can actually claim.
 A firm belief that your insurance sales rep has your best interest at heart.

 Car insurance fallacies usually persist when a concept is not fully understood.
-Misinformation coupled with partial information makes you ill-prepared to recognise insurance policies that are great for you.
+Misinformation coupled with partial information makes you ill-prepared to recognize insurance policies that are great for you.
 Yet the worst is when you are deliberately left misinformed by those who should be making things clearer for you.

 To shine a light on myths is the only way to tackle them.
 Here are some car insurance fallacies that are popular in the market.
 And the truth, dismantling the myths, so you’re clear about what you’re buying when in the market for car insurance in the UAE.

-Your car dealer will give you the best insurance deal as well.
+Your car dealer will give you the best insurance deal as well

-When you turn to your car dealer for insurance you might look forward to a discount.
+Yes, car dealers can provide car insurance, but is it wise to put all your eggs in one basket?
+And what makes you think your car dealer has your best interest at heart?
+Trusting any individual or organization with your financial decisions doesn’t seem like a clever thing to do.
+When you turn to your car dealer for insurance, you might look forward to a discount.
 But how do you know they chose the best policy?
-This lack of information will backfire in the event of a claim.
-For proper car insurance that you’ll need to some online comparison yourself.
+This lack of information will backfire in the event of a claim; for proper car insurance, you’ll need to do some online comparison yourself.
 BuyAnyInsurance is a great platform to compare car insurance in the UAE.
 It provides comparable quotes within seconds.
 You can find a great policy without relying completely on your car dealer.

 You should give a higher valuation of your car on the policy

 Here’s where this car insurance fallacy is warped – A higher car valuation only means higher premiums.
 It will not allow you to make higher claims on your vehicle.
-In fact, you can’t claim your car’s total worth unless the accident resulted in the vehicle becoming a total loss.
+You can’t claim your car’s total worth unless the accident resulted in the vehicle becoming a total loss.
 This is rare.
 So what will end up happening is you will pay a higher premium for no reason.